Tessa’s Recipe Rundown

 Taste: Like a Reese’s peanut butter cup but with more unadulterated chocolate and peanut butter flavor.

-Texture: The texture is my favorite part of a pudding pie, it’s what I crave.
-I just love that thick, creamy, luscious pudding paired with the buttery crunch of the graham cracker crust.
+Texture: The thick, creamy, luscious pudding paired with the buttery crunch of the graham cracker crust is my favorite part!

 Ease: Surprisingly easy, just get ready to spend some time babysitting the pudding on the stove.